 As an artist, her work has evolved from using writing as a medium, to figuration then abstraction through her paintings and drawings, to creating many physical environments that involve an inclusive advocacy using a varied range of media.

 In addition, Sharon is a visionary leader with decades of experience as an educator in academia, community connector & catalyst fighting for underrepresented artists within established institutions.
 She is a collaborator who convenes initiatives with siloed stakeholders across the non-profit and business sectors.
-All of this work is considered a creative practice under the umbrella of a working artist.
+All of her work is considered a creative practice under the umbrella of a working artist.

 Sharon graduated with a BFA from the School of the Art Institute of Chicago and an MFA from Yale University School of Art.
 Her work has been exhibited in numerous venues including the Aldrich Contemporary Art Museum, the Drawing Center, Carnegie Mellon University, Weisman Art Museum, National Gallery of Art, Birmingham Museum of Art, Weatherspoon Art Museum and the Kemper Museum of Contemporary Art.